openstack/charm-guide/doc/source/coding-guidelines.rst

 Why?

 You just created a list and then threw it away.
-And it’s actually less clear what you are doing.
+And it's actually less clear what you are doing.
 Do use list comprehensions when you actually want a list to do something with.

 Avoid C-style dictionary access in loops
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Don’t:
+Don't:

 .. code:: python